Eichhoff Werke Lampina Telescopic Desk Lamp

 Manufacturer: Eichhof Werke, Heidgraben 4, 36110 Schlitz, Germany.

-Other versions: Made in several varieties and colours.
-Also made with a rounded rectangular base.
+Other versions: The Eichhoff Werke Lampina telescopic desk lamp was made in several varieties and colours.
+It is also made with a rounded rectangular base.
 This lamp is model E3371.
 Produced since the 1960s, these lamps were a big success and they were sold and produced by several companies.
 Below a picture from a Dutch Hala catalogue from 1970.
 In Spain these lamps were sold by Fase.

 The Lampette table lamp from 1963 is the precursor of this lamp, the Lampina.
 The same extendable telescopic square arm was used.